 A lot has changed since the 1980’s...

-...but research on female sexuality hasn’t advanced much since then.
+...but research on sexual pleasure hasn’t advanced much since then.
 This research doesn't exist in a bubble.
 It affects our personal understanding of our own unique bodies and pleasure—which is as essential of a human need as eating, sleeping, and breathing.

 Our mission at Lioness is to advance our knowledge and understanding of pleasure and provide access to knowledge for people to use on their own terms.
 There's so much more to learn, and we've barely gotten started.
-Despite the progress we've made, taboos around female sexuality are alive and well and still holding us back.
+Despite the progress we've made, taboos around sexual pleasure are alive and well and still holding us back.

-Together, we can make a difference and change the way the world understands female pleasure—and pleasure for everybody.
+Together, we can make a difference and change the way the world understands pleasure for women—and pleasure for everybody.